essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

   member val SomeNumber = 0 with get, set member val SomeSentence = "" with get, set
 ```
 Of course you can also make a class in F# !
+Which are also PRODUCT types !

 +++
 #### Sum type